Raynes/lazybot/README.markdown

 Several of this bot's plugins require that you have MongoDB installed and running.
 The core plugins that currently do are mail, whatis, macro, seen, help, fortune and karma.
 You can find some quickstart guides for setting up MongoDB here: http://www.mongodb.org/display/DOCS/Quickstart.
 It's usually pretty painless and fast.

 As for what OSes this bot actually runs on: I have no clue.
-I've seen it run on several Ubuntu distros, but nobody (that I know of) has yet to venture into the world of lazybot-on-windows or mac.
+I've seen it run on several Ubuntu distros and OS X, but nobody (that I know of) has yet to venture into the world of lazybot-on-windows.
 If you do, please let me know how it goes.

 The easiest way to get the bot going is to pull the repository, install [leiningen](http://github.com/technomancy/leiningen), and run `lein deps`.
 Additionally, you will need MongoDB installed (in some future version, this will be an optional dependency).
 Edit .lazybot/info.clj to put the servers and other information the bot needs to have in there, get MongoDB running, and then run ./lazybot.
 After you run the bot the first time, you'll have to edit configuration in ~/.lazybot/info.clj (the .lazybot directory is copied to your home directory the first time).